Kingsman: the Secret Service is a 2015 UK action crime comedy by Matthew Vaughn.

 The letter asks the government:

-To take appropriate measure to see that the 'Interview,' byproduct of U.S. maneuvers against DPR Korea, would be no longer sold in the sublime Kingdom of Cambodia and also would never be broadcast on any Cambodian TV channel or shown at any movie house.
+To take appropriate measure to see that the 'Interview,' byproduct of U.S. maneuvers against DPR Korea, would be no longer sold in the sublime Kingdom of Cambodia and also would never be broadcast on any Cambodian TV channel or shown at any

 Information Minister Khieu Kanharith said the film would not be shown on television.